 - Users with a defined relationship such as friends within an online community like Orkut, address book contacts, users associated with a specific web site, users identified by a particular user), etc.

-6. Google may assign scores for search result documents based partially upon the remove list information.
+6. Google may assign scores for search result documents based on the remove list information.

-7. The scores could be partially based upon factors independent of search queries and precomputed, and partially dependent upon the particular search query involved.
+7. The scores could be partially based on factors independent of search queries and precomputed and partially on the particular search query involved.

-8. The total score may be based on a function of one or more features of a document, such as information retrieval (IR) score, a link-based score, and/or a remove list score.
+8. The total score may be based on a function of one or more features of a document, such as an information retrieval (IR) score, a link-based score, and a remove list score.

 9. The remove list score that would go into this total score may be determined based upon remove list information associated with a page.
 For example: